 Our Upcoming TSI Courses

-Birmingham In collaboration with Trinity Specialist College 17th to 20th February 2020 (no places available)
+Birmingham In collaboration with Trinity Specialist College 17th to 20th February 2020 - completed

-Northampton In collaboration with Moulton College 24th to 27th February 2020 (Course now full)
+Northampton In collaboration with Moulton College 24th to 27th February 2020 - completed

-Warwickshire In collaboration with the Warwickshire College Group 2nd to 5th March 2020 (no places available)
+Warwickshire In collaboration with the Warwickshire College Group 2nd to 5th March 2020 - completed

-Norwich In collaboration with Independence Matters, 9th to 12th March 2020 (no places available)
+Norwich In collaboration with Independence Matters, 9th to 12th March 2020 - completed

 Birmingham- Dudley - In Collaboration with Opus Employer Engagement Services 27th to 30th April 2020 (postponed due to coronavirus outbreak - new dates pending.
 6 places will be available.